-This is a guide to the key alternative dispute resolution (ADR) materials available through the Ryerson Library.
+This is a guide to the key alternative dispute resolution (ADR) materials available through the TMU Library.

 Researchers who are investigating a new topic in ADR are encouraged to start with an encyclopedia, either the Canadian Encyclopedic Digest or Halsbury's.
 These resources located in Westlaw and Lexis databases link to relevant primary source materials such as case law and legislation.